 Disclaimer: I visit on a weekday during the offseason, so lines are short; shows and restaurants are not full.
 I can even see Mickey without a wait.
 I also criss-cross the Park, much like I would other Magic Kingdoms, in order to navigate the crowds (see any Unofficial Guide for reference).
 I also do not ride on attractions that look the same as their U.S. counterparts (e.g. Seven Dwarfs Mine Train).

 Bottom line, if you are a veteran of Disney properties elsewhere and want to concentrate on what is unique here, Shanghai Disneyland can be seen in a day.
 For others, or if you are towing small children or you just like a leisurely pace, plan on two days.
-Ditto for visiting on a weekend in the summer it is a different story; see my update on that at the bottom of this post.
+And if you are visiting in the summer it is a different story; see my update on that at the bottom of this post.

 How do the “lands” differ from their U.S. counterparts?

 As a refresher, the lands with major attractions at Disneyland Anaheim are Adventureland, Frontierland, New Orleans Square, Fantasyland, Toontown, and Tomorrowland.
 Frontierland and New Orleans Square have no context in China and don’t exist here.
 Toontown is also not here, at least for now.